 Bert Kritzer's Website

 Herbert (aka "Bert") Kritzer joined the faculty of the University of Minnesota Law School in July 2009.
-He currently holds the Marvin J. Sonosky Chair of Law and Public Policy, and is also an Adjunct Professor of Political Science.
+He currently holds the Marvin J. Sonosky Chair of Law and Public Policy, and is also an Affiliate Professor of Political Science.
 Prior to coming to the University of Minnesota, he was on the faculty at William Mitchell College of Law from 2007-09.
 Before moving to the Twin Cities, Professor Kritzer taught for 30 years at the University of Wisconsin-Madison where he held an appointment as Professor of Political Science and Law (he took emeritus status at UW in May 2007).
 During his time in Madison he served as chair of the Political Science Department (1996-99), Director of the Legal Studies Program (2000-2004), and Director of the Data and Computation Center (1982-86).
 He holds a Ph.D. in Political Science from the University of North Carolina at Chapel Hill (1974) and a B.A. in Sociology from Haverford College (1969).

 Professor Kritzer's research focuses on the empirical study of the legal profession and a variety of legal phenomena.
 Current projects include studies related to judicial elections and legal malpractice..
 His research involves a combination of quantitative and qualitative methodologies including the analysis of data derived from institutional records, systematic surveys, semi-structured interviews, and ethnographic-style observation.